polyseam/cndi/docs/walkthroughs/aws/airflow-cnpg.md

-This process will generate a `cndi-config.json` file, and `cndi` directory at the root of your repository containing all the necessary files for the configuration It will also store all the values in a file called `.env` at the root of your repository.
+This process will generate a `cndi-config.json` file, and `cndi` directory at the root of your repository containing all the necessary files for the configuration.
+It will also store all the values in a file called `.env` at the root of your repository.

 The structure of the generated CNDI project will be as follows: